nikitavoloboev/data/web/jamstack/jamstack.md

 - [Ghost on the JAMstack (2019)](https://ghost.org/blog/jamstack/)
 - [JAMstack at the Edge: How we built Built with Workers… on Workers (2020)](https://blog.cloudflare.com/jamstack-at-the-edge-how-we-built-built-with-workers-on-workers/)
 - [Building E-commerce Products with JAMStack and Serverless](https://egghead.io/learn/e-commerce-jamstack-serverless/)
+- [Toast](https://github.com/ChristopherBiscardi/toast) - Modern, ESModules-first, site compiler.
+It avoids bundlers completely by default (although you can integrate bundlers if you need to). ([Article](https://www.christopherbiscardi.com/shipping-sector-toast-and-more))